FAQ – Courses for Adults

 When can I begin my ACCORD French course?

 You can start a course any Monday if you are not a complete beginner.
 Complete beginners must start their ACCORD French course on a fixed date.
 A new session starts every 2 weeks and every week in summer.
-All starting dates are indicated here: ACCORD starting dates
+Starting dates are indicated on the course pages, as for example HERE for the Intensive course A, 20 hours per week.

 What is the minimum level of French required to attend an ACCORD French course?